Discover this beautiful crater lake on day 3

 1. Day 1Touching down in Antananarivo, 'town of thousands'

-You are free to arrive at any time.
-Upon arrival in Antananarivo you will be greeted by your tour manager and transferred to your hotel.
-The rest of the day is at your leisure.
+Today is your arrival day, and you’re free to arrive at any time.
+As soon as you land in Antananarivo, your tour manager will be there to welcome you and arrange your transfer to the hotel.
+The rest of the day is yours to explore or relax at your leisure.

 • Accommodation in Antananarivo